wolfSSL/wolfAsyncCrypt/wolfcrypt/src/port/intel/README.md

 ## Overview

 Support has been added for wolfCrypt for RSA public/private (CRT/non-CRT), AES CBC/GCM, ECDH/ECDSA, DH, DES3, SHA, SHA224, SHA256, SHA384, SHA512, MD5 and HMAC.
 RSA padding is done via software.
-The wolfCrypt tests and benchmarks have asynchronous.
+The wolfCrypt tests and benchmarks have asynchronous support.
 The wolfCrypt benchmark tool support multi-threading.
 The wolfSSL SSL/TLS async support has been extended to include all PKI, Encryption/Decryption and hashing/HMAC.
 An async hardware simulator has been added to test the asynchronous support without hardware.

 The Intel QuickAssist port files are located in `wolfcrypt/src/port/intel/quickassist.c` and `wolfssl/wolfcrypt/port/intel/quickassist.h`.
 The QuickAssist memory handling for NUMA and normal malloc is in `wolfcrypt/src/port/intel/quickassist_mem.c`.